UtrechtUniversity/awesome-utrecht-university/README.md

 # Contributing

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/UtrechtUniversity/awesome-UU/blob/main/CONTRIBUTING.md) first.

----
+We are also looking for researchers that are interested in helping to maintain this list.
+Please reach out if you would like to assist!

+# Contact

+In order to promote open science, Utrecht University has launched the Open Science Programme.
+To add focus to specific topics, there are four tracks within the Programme: Open access, FAIR data and software, Public engagement, Recognition and rewards.
+This repository was created by efforts of the track of FAIR data and software.

-If you have any question about this opinionated list, do not hesitate to contact me [Keven Quach](mailto:k.quach@uu.nl?subject=[GitHub]%20Awesome-UU) via mail or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [Keven Quach](mailto:k.quach@uu.nl?subject=[GitHub]%20Awesome-UU) or [Jonathan de Bruin](j.debruin1@uu.nl) via mail or open an issue on GitHub.

 Inspired by [awesome-python](https://github.com/vinta/awesome-python).